- Search The Registry

 - Creating Support

 Florida A&M Logo

-Florida Agricultural and Mechanical University was founded in Tallahassee, FL, on this date in 1887.
+*On this date in 1887, Florida Agricultural and Mechanical University was founded in Tallahassee, FL.
 FAMU is one of over 100 Historical Black Colleges and Universities in America (HBCU).

 In 1971, FAMU was recognized as a full partner in the nine-university, public higher education system of Florida.
 The program and academic areas within the institution were extended to include the Black Archives Research Center and Museum, established as a state repository for black history and culture; the Division of Sponsored Research; a Program in Medical Sciences in conjunction with FSU and the University of Florida; the development of the School of Architecture; a Naval ROTC unit; cooperative programs in agriculture; and a degree-granting program in Afro-American Studies.

 Grants from Research Centers in Minority Institutions (RCMI) to FAMU helped the university develop a Ph.D. program in Pharmacology in 1984.
 FAMU's prowess in producing Black pharmacists is legendary.
 Now FAMU is establishing its leadership in another area, physics.